TV5 Media Center: Features

-The TV5 Media Center is composed of one 9-storey corporate building and two 8-storey buildings which house six ultramodern TV studios used by the programs of TV5 and One Sports as well as Cignal-exclusive channels (One News, One PH and One Sports+), particularly Studio 4 currently uses for Eat Bulaga!, Studio 5 for news programs, Studio 6 for Face to Face: Harapan and Emojination, radio booths for 105.9 True FM, post-production facilities, newsroom and staff offices of News5, Cignal Entertainment and Sports5, voice-over room and office spaces.
-The 5th floor serves as the main office of Cignal TV and management, and talent development agency MQ Artists Agency.
+The TV5 Media Center is composed of one 9-storey corporate building and two 8-storey buildings which house six ultramodern TV studios used by the programs of TV5 and One Sports as well as Cignal-exclusive channels (One News, One PH, One Sports+ and PBA Rush), particularly Studio 4 currently uses for Eat Bulaga!, Studio 5 for news programs, Studio 6 for Face to Face with Ate Koring, radio booths for 105.9 True FM post-production facilities, newsroom and staff offices of News5, TV5 Entertainment and Sports5, voice-over room and office spaces.
+The 5th floor serves as the main office of Cignal TV and management, and talent development agency Star Worx.